- Event

 Traditional art Ondeko (Demon Drumming) Big Lion TsuburosashiHamo Festival (held on the fifth day of the tenth lunar month and the first day of the tenth lunar month) (6.15)

 Annual festival of Kusakari Shrine and Sugawara Shrine.
 Taikagura Tsuburosashi, a Niigata Prefecture Intangible Folk Cultural Asset, is danced in the town.
-Onidaiko (devil drums) and mikoshi (portable shrines) are brought out, and a large lion parades through the town with a powerful appearance.
+Onidaiko (devil drums) and mikoshi (portable shrines) are carried out, and a large lion parades through the town with a powerful appearance.
 In addition, children and students perform "Kodomikoshi" and "So Odori" to enliven the festival for the whole district.

 Minami Sado area -

-Traditional art Bonfire (takigi) Noh PerformancesKusakari Shrine Takigi Noh and Sagiryu Kyogen (6.28)
+Traditional art Bonfire (takigi) Noh PerformancesKusakari Shrine Takigi Noh and Sagiryu Kyogen (6.15)

 The Noh stage at Kusakari Shrine is thought to have been built before the early Meiji Period (late 19th century), and there remains a record of Noh performances held here in the late Edo Period (mid-19th century).
 Noh has been performed continuously, and it is dedicated to gods at the Kusakari Shrine's annual festival (Hamochi Festival) on the 15th of June every year.
 Bonfires illuminate the stately Noh stage and invite you into the subtle and profound world of Noh.